wimmers/poly-reductions/README.md

 # Polynomial-Time Reductions in Isabelle/HOL
 This repository sets out to formalize some classic results about NP-completeness in Isabelle/HOL.
+It is a fork of https://github.com/wimmers/poly-reductions.

 ## Index
 ### Polynomial-Time Reductions